 03. Asymmetrical Layouts

 Breaking the rules of order and symmetry certainly sounds enticing.
 Designers have long been treading the waters of asymmetry to come up with groundbreaking solutions.
-In 2017, web and graphic designers have seen design elements were overlapping, unaligned, crooked or ill-balanced.
+Web and graphic designers have seen design elements were overlapping, unaligned, crooked or ill-balanced.

 An asymmetrical layout is a compelling graphic design trend that makes the graphics truly stand out in the crowd of perfectly balanced identical designs.
 It demands attention and creates an effect of wonder and discovery because as you scan the image, you do not know where your eyes will catch the next bit of information.

 Perfect asymmetrical layouts are hard to pull off mainly due to the following reasons:

 - The content or text might get lost.
 The user experience is a very delicate thing: once you present important information in a certain way, the customer will expect to see it at that same place every time they encounter your brand.
 With asymmetrical layouts, you force customers to deviate from this well-established behavioral pattern, so some of the information will get lost.

 - An asymmetrical layout takes time before the designers get used to them.
 With the short attention spans of modern customers, time is a very expensive currency.
 Users are jumping from one tab to another with the speed of light, so they want information to be presented to them at the right place and the right time, in a very familiar format.
 With asymmetrical layouts, you are challenging the user and not everyone will accept that challenge.

 How To Apply The Trend The Proper Way